DIAGNijmegen/website-content/content/pages/research/lung-cancer-imaging.md

 title: Lung Cancer Imaging
-picture: projects/lungcancerimaging.png
+picture: projects/lung-cancer-imaging.png
 template: research-single
 groups: diag
-description: In this lung cancer imaging group, we aim to develop, validate and deploy algorithms that assist in the imaging of lung cancer.
+description: Artificial intelligence in lung cancer imaging
-people: Colin Jacobs, Kiran Vaidhya Venkadesh, Ward Hendrix, Anton Schreuder, Luuk Boulogne, Sil van de Leemput, Ernst Scholten, Steven Schalekamp, Bram van Ginneken, Matthieu Rutten, Cornelia Schaefer-Prokop, Mathias Prokop
+people: Colin Jacobs, Kiran Vaidhya Venkadesh, Ward Hendrix, Anton Schreuder, Sil van de Leemput, Ernst Scholten, Bram van Ginneken, Matthieu Rutten, Cornelia Schaefer-Prokop, Mathias Prokop
 bibkeys: Kauc20, Jaco19, Riel19, Schr19, Ares19, Tamm18, Char18, Chun18, Chun18b, Schr18, Schr18b, Silv18a, Silv18, Chun17, Chun17a, Ciom17a, Riel17, Seti17, Jaco15a, Ritc16, Jaco15, Lass15, Riel15, Jaco14
 projects: lung-cancer-screening, incidental-lung-nodules
+software: cirruslungs

 Lung cancer is the leading cause of cancer-related death worldwide, for which the five-year survival rates have yet to surpass 20%.
 The World Health Organization (WHO) has estimated that there were 2.09 million cases of lung cancer and 1.76 million deaths due to lung cancer in 2018.
 Tobacco smoking remains the main risk factor for lung cancer.
 CT imaging is key for early detection, diagnosis and treatment planning in lung cancer.
 In our work, we aim to develop, validate and deploy algorithms that assist in the imaging of lung cancer.